EmaroLab/ros_multi_ontology_references/README.md

 # Known Issues

 aRMOR gives an [elementary](https://github.com/EmaroLab/armor/issues/5#issuecomment-479956294) interface to SPARQL.
-We made aMOR in order to accommodate a better support for SPARQL, but we are not planning to support them soon.
+We made aMOR in order to accommodate a better support for SPARQL, but we are not planning to implement it soon.
-You are welcome if you want to contribute or share your idea and, if your findings are based on OWL-API, we will be happy to integrate them in aRMOR.
+You are welcome if you want to contribute or share your idea, and (if your findings are based on OWL-API) we will be happy to integrate them in aRMOR.

 Also, it is recommended to do not use ontology with entities having IRI with different roots.
 For importing entities with different IRIs and convert them to a common root we use the ontology editor [Protege](https://protege.stanford.edu/).